 As always, the service was pleasant and attentive.
 As we had indicated that we were planning to share the two dishes our waiter brought us each a small plate along with a sharp knife to cut the sandwich in two and a spoon for the dressing.

 The fried chicken was very tasty, but it was covered with a sweet sticky sauce.
-We were glad that we were sharing the sandwich as half a sandwich, since it was so sweet, was plenty.
+We were glad that we were sharing the sandwich as half a sandwich was plenty as it was so sweet.

 I checked online afterwards, and there was no sandwich as described on the lunch menu.
 As the dinner menu offers honey hot fried chicken, I can only conclude that the Honey Hot Fried Chicken was substituted for the Buttermilk Fried Chicken in our sandwich.